artnak/artur.zek/content/projects/fake-good-news-s01e02.md

 {{ spacer }} {{ spacer }}

-# Create me a new brand identity and new map!
+# Create me a new brand identity and a map!

 {{> img src="btclogo.png" size="small"}}